Limited Improvement of Connectivity in Scale-Free Networks by Increasing the Power-Law Exponent: Calculation methods for the robustness and the lengths of the shortest loops in SF networks

 \subsection{Calculation of the average length $\langle l \rangle$ of the shortest loops}

 Based on the approach \cite{kawato2025larger}, we compute the shortest loops associated with each link in a network as follows.
 For a given link $e_{ij}$ between nodes $i$ and $j$, we temporarily remove $e_{ij}$ and calculate the length of the shortest path between nodes $i$ and $j$ except of $e_{ij}$ itself.
+The length $l$ of the shortest loops is given by the length of the shortest path plus one (the length of $e_{ij}$).

 Then, we restore the link $e_{ij}$.
 Repeat them for all links in the network.
-The distribution $P(l)$ of the lengths $l$ is obtained by
+The average length $\langle l \rangle$ of the shortest loops is obtained by